wrzwicky/compiler-dev-c64/README.md

 Errors:
 * assembler: missing lines in source code
 * parser:
-  - syntax erros may cause 'bad subscript error in 10440'
+  - syntax errors may cause 'bad subscript error in 10440'
 * conditional.mini: not allowed in program name
 * exit.mini: can't name a program with a keyword
 * printer.mini: triggers a bug in Analysis "semantic error token=15"